A Survey of PPG's Application in Authentication: Acquisition and Conditioning

-Furthermore, the PPG signals are also influenced by internal factors of the human body.
-In some current studies, data were obtained while the participant was sitting steadily.
-They ignored the effects of exercise on PPG signals in real life.
-Significant differences in the PPG signals were collected by different participants in the exercise state \cite{salanke2013enhanced}.
-Besides exercises, the PPG signal reflects the influence of the autonomic nervous system on cardiac activity, it can easily be altered by changes in heart rate caused by mood fluctuations.
-Using a Gaussian function to represent the PPG signal features approximately has excellent robustness for emotions \cite{Sarkar7791193}.
-Although the above methods have investigated the influence of emotions in PPG-based user authentication systems, the classification of emotions in their datasets is based on participants' subjective perceptions.
-It does not objectively reflect the real situation.
+Additional factors affecting PPG signal quality are human body posture and emotions.
+If data were obtained while the participant was sitting steadily, the effects of physical exercises on PPG signals were often ignored.
+Significant differences in the PPG signals were observed among participants in the exercise state \citep{salanke2013enhanced}.
+Besides exercises, the PPG signal reflects the influence of the autonomic nervous system on cardiac activity, which can easily be altered by changes in heart rate caused by mood fluctuations.
+Using a Gaussian function to represent the PPG signal features approximately has excellent robustness for emotions \citep{Sarkar7791193}.
+The classification of emotions in the datasets is based on participants' subjective perceptions.

-As an authentication feature, feasibility is very important in long-term situations.
-The correlation coefficients of the PPG waveforms recorded during the month compared in \cite{Patil8698552} remain constant.
-Evaluations show that the performance of the authentication model in the cross-session case will decline over time \cite{sancho2017photoplethysmographic, Hwang9130730, hwang2021pbgan,Hwang9413906}.
-Feature selection can help to select features that are less likely to vary with time \cite{Yadav8411233}.
-Both model fusion and GAN can be used to improve the stability of the model over time. \cite{hwang2021pbgan, Hwang9413906}.
-In continuous authentication, there is no need to consider the effect of time on the signal~\cite{Bonissi6656145,zhao2021robust}.
+As an authentication feature, feasibility is critical in long-term situations.
+The correlation coefficients of the PPG waveforms recorded during the month compared in \citep{Patil8698552} remain constant.
+Because of the frequent acquisition during continuous authentication, the effect of time on the signal is not considered in \citep{Bonissi6656145}.
+Empirically, the performance of the authentication model in the cross-session case declines over time \citep{sancho2017photoplethysmographic, Hwang9130730, hwang2021pbgan, Hwang9413906}.
+Feature selection helps identify features resilient to time \citep{Yadav8411233}.
+Model fusion and generative adversarial networks improve the stability of the model over time \citep{hwang2021pbgan, Hwang9413906,liu2023dual,hwang2022new}.

-\subsection{Representation Construction}
+\section{Representation Construction}